ideenkultivierung/ngx-treeview2/projects/ngx-treeview2/README.md

 Extract data from list of checked TreeviewItem and send it in parameter of event selectedChange.
 Some built-in TreeviewEventParser:

 - DefaultTreeviewEventParser: return values of checked items.
-- DownlineTreeviewEventParser: return list of checked items in orginal order with their ancestors.
+- DownlineTreeviewEventParser: return list of checked items in original order with their ancestors.
 - OrderDownlineTreeviewEventParser: return list of checked items in checked order with their ancestors.
 Note that: value of a leaf must be different from value of other leaves.

 #### Templating: